Linear–quadratic–Gaussian control

 A deeper statement of the separation principle is that the LQG controller is still optimal in a wider class of possibly nonlinear controllers.
-That is, utilizing a nonlinear control scheme will not improve the expected value of the cost functional.
+That is, utilizing a nonlinear control scheme will not improve the expected value of the cost function.
 This version of the separation principle is a special case of the separation principle of stochastic control which states that even when the process and output noise sources are possibly non-Gaussian martingales, as long as the system dynamics are linear, the optimal control separates into an optimal state estimator (which may no longer be a Kalman filter) and an LQR regulator.

 In the classical LQG setting, implementation of the LQG controller may be problematic when the dimension of the system state is large.
 The reduced-order LQG problem (fixed-order LQG problem) overcomes this by fixing a priori the number of states of the LQG controller.
 This problem is more difficult to solve because it is no longer separable.
 Also, the solution is no longer unique.
 Despite these facts numerical algorithms are available to solve the associated optimal projection equations which constitute necessary and sufficient conditions for a locally optimal reduced-order LQG controller.

 LQG optimality does not automatically ensure good robustness properties.
 The robust stability of the closed loop system must be checked separately after the LQG controller has been designed.
 To promote robustness some of the system parameters may be assumed stochastic instead of deterministic.
 The associated more difficult control problem leads to a similar optimal controller of which only the controller parameters are different.